-- Surveys or questionnaires for parents and teachers. - WaKIDS conducted at least two times a year - Observational checklists appropriate for early learning settings. - Interviews with parents, teachers, and administrators. - Focus groups with parents and teachers. - Review of existing data (e.g., TK and/or kindergarten progress reports/WaKIDS).
+- Use surveys or questionnaires for parents and teachers. - WaKIDS conducted at least two times a year - Develop observational checklists appropriate for early learning settings. - Conduct interviews with parents, teachers, and administrators. - Review existing data (e.g., TK and/or kindergarten progress reports/WaKIDS).